azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GG1U2J505/his-butler-escaping">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GWDU82MJ7/his-butler-presenting">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">While the Young Master continues his investigation into the opium-filled, counterfeit candy wrappers, the Butler<br>is chained and tortured in the Tower of London.</p>
+<p align="center">Our favorite butler and master are back with more tea and cakes, more cutlery-based warfare,<br>and more evil to rout from the London underworld.</p>
 </td>
 </tr>
 </table>